Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$

-The semiconducting DOS of our model TiSe$_2$ (Fig.\ \ref{arpes}c red solid line in the main text) gets enlarged in EI phase (Fig.\ \ref{arpes}c black solid line in the main text).
+The gap equation of (\ref{eq:gap_realspace}) was solved self-consistently via numerical iterations.
+The $\Delta_i ({\bf k})$ $(i=1,2,3)$ are all coupled in the full gap equation.
+They were obtained simultaneously from iterations without making symmetry operations among them.
+The obtained $\Delta_i ({\bf k})$ were shown in Fig.\ \ref{Delta}.
+With thus determined $\Delta_i ({\bf k})$ the spectoscopic features were calculated as explained in main text.
+The semiconducting DOS of our model TiSe$_2$ (Fig.\ \ref{arpes}(c) red solid line in the main text) gets enlarged in EI phase (Fig.\ \ref{arpes}(c) black solid line in the main text).
 Some detailed structures, split weak coherence peaks and step-like structures are as we may expect from the ARPES intensity.

-These features may be revealed more clearly in the normalized DOS as shown in Fig.\ \ref{arpes}d in the main text.
+These features may be revealed more clearly in the normalized DOS as shown in Fig.\ \ref{arpes}(d) in the main text.
 A remarkable structure in the normalized DOS from calculations is the zero bias peak, which is caused by semiconducting normal state.
-The corresponding DOS plots from STS experiments by Kolekar \textit{et al} \cite{Kolekar2018} are shown for both normal (Fig.\ \ref{sdos}a red solid line) and CDW phase (Fig.\ \ref{sdos}a black solid line), and the normalized DOS in Fig.\ \ref{sdos}b.
+The corresponding DOS plots from STS experiments by Kolekar \textit{et al} \cite{Kolekar2018} are shown for both normal (Fig.\ \ref{sdos}(a) red solid line) and CDW phase (Fig.\ \ref{sdos}(a) black solid line), and the normalized DOS in Fig.\ \ref{sdos}(b).
 It is not straightforward to determine the gap size from experiments because there is no strong coherence peak.
 But this weak coherence peak is consistent with calculations.
 A step-like structure around $-0.1 \sim -0.2$ eV can be compared with calculations, although the energy scale is not clear.
 Interestingly, the zero bias peak also appears in normalized DOS from experiments.
 For more systematic comparison, one may need a systematic measurement and analysis of STS/STM for above and below $T_c$.

 We thank Sadhu Kolekar and Matthias Batzill for providing us with the experimental STS data, and Matthew Watson, Claude Monney, Chandra Varma, and Yunkyu Bang for discussion and comments on the manuscript.
 The work was supported by the Samsung Science and Technology Foundation (SSTF) through Grant No.\ SSTF-BA1502-06 and by Nation Research Foundation (NRF) of Korea through Grant No.\ NRF-2018R1D1A1B07043997 (HYC), NRF-2019R1I1A1A01057393 (JMB), and NRF-2019R1A6A1007307912 (JH).
 Correspondence and requests for materials should be addressed to HYC (e-mail: hychoi@skku.edu).